Out of body experiences (OBEs or OOBEs) involve the vivid sensation of moving outside your physical body and sometimes traveling far beyond it.

 As we now understand, the temporal lobe is more active during out of body experiences and lucid dreams, and if you are more prone to spiritual or religious beliefs then you are more likely to encounter a presence in your bedroom.
 Spirits, angels, the ghosts of loved ones and even demons may materialize to observe, help or hinder your quest.

 Remember, these are dream characters.
 Their behavior is fueled by your expectation, so if you expect them to be malevolent, they likely will be.
 The best response is to accept their presence and welcome them into your dream.
-They are a part of your own subconscious mind.
+They are a part of your own unconscious mind.
 Embrace them, sing happy songs at them, laugh with them and ask for their help.
 They will gladly oblige.

 What happens once you are out of your body?
 Most people fly and have a lucid dream adventure, either concretely or loosely based on the physical world, or completely fantastical, taking them to Candyland and back!